Rodinian/tidyData_Coursera/CodeBook.md

-#activity name  6
+#activity name

-Record Type
-1 WALKING
+1 WALKING/n
-2 WALKING_UPSTAIRS
+2 WALKING_UPSTAIRS/n
-3 WALKING_DOWNSTAIRS
+3 WALKING_DOWNSTAIRS/n
-4 SITTING
+4 SITTING/n
-5 STANDING
+5 STANDING/n
-6 LAYING
+6 LAYING/n
 #subject
 identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.